Why is this here?

 Where did it all start?

 When I was younger I used to call myself an atheist.
 But there was one thing that always stumped me: Where did the Big Bang come from?
 Well it seems there’s an explanation for that.
 Apparently it has been observed that particles occasionally pop into existence and then shortly disappear as a result of quantum energy fluctuations.
 But where did that quantum energy come from?
 Heck, where did time and space come from?
 No matter how much scientists discover, this question will always remain: “But what was before that?”.
-I’m not necessarily supporting creationism either, because I’m not sure how the world was created.
-The Bible isn’t meant to be a textbook.
-I’m simply pointing out that there are holes in every creation theory, so whatever you believe about how the world was made, you must take a leap of faith.
+You could also apply this question inversely, and ask what was before God.
+So whatever you believe, you must take something to have always existed.
+It can be quantum energy fluctuations, or it can be God.
+Either way, this is what your beliefs are founded upon.

 Logic